Jebbis/Notion/README.md

 # Project Name
-> This is a Notion like note taking app
+> This is a Notion like note taking app.

 > Live demo [_here_](https://noteapp-jebbis.vercel.app/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents